Dragons symbolize power, bravery, and heroism.

 3. Knowing Who Your Allies Are

-You don’t have to go through life alone, as there would be people around you who will sincerely support you and help you out if needed.
+You don’t have to go through life alone, as there will be people around you who will sincerely support you and help you out if needed.
 Daenerys did not lose support along the way long after her husband died, because she showed compassion towards the tribe, and that made her worthy of being a queen.

-With Salander, it seems as if that there were always people who were ready to plot against her.
+With Salander, it seems as if there were always people who were ready to plot against her.
 She was accused of murdering three people, which included the death of her former guardian Nils Bjurman.
 But she found unlikely allies who were willing to prove her innocence, like her friend Mikael Blomkvist and his sister Annika, who volunteered to be Salander’s lawyer.